UKCloud/documentation/articles/openstack/ostack-vid-overview.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Openstack Horizon dashboard overview
+toc_title: OpenStack Horizon dashboard overview
 toc_fullpath: Videos/ostack-vid-overview.md
 toc_mdlink: ostack-vid-overview.md
 ---

-# Openstack Horizon dashboard overview video
+# OpenStack Horizon dashboard overview video

-This video provides an overview of the OpenStack Horizon dashboard which can be used to manage your UKCloud for OpenStack service.
+This video provides an overview of the OpenStack Horizon dashboard, which you can use to manage your UKCloud for OpenStack service.
 Click the image below to watch the video.

 [![OpenStack Horizon dashboard overview](images/ostack-vid-overview.png)](https://vimeo.com/305934797)